namel3ss-Ai/namel3ss/resources/books/learning_namel3ss_v0.1.0.md

 ### Forms

 A form bound to a record auto‑generates input fields for each record field.
-When a user submits a form, the runtime validates each field against the record’s constraints and returns structured errors if any exist.
+When a user submits a form, the engine validates each field against the record’s constraints and returns structured errors if any exist.
 For example:

 ```
 page "signup":
  form is "User"
 ```

-When submitted, the runtime returns errors like:
+When submitted, the engine returns errors like:

 ```
 {